-- Coat the salmon in a little olive oil, and plenty of salt and pepper.
+- Season the salmon with plenty of salt and pepper.

-- Heat up the skillet and place the salmon face down in the skillet.
+- Heat up the olive oil (2 tablespoons) in a non-stick skillet and place the salmon skin side up in the skillet.
 Allow it to sit for about 5 minutes, or until the sides of the salmon are starting to cook.

 - Flip the salmon and cook for a couple more minutes on the other side.
 You'lll know it's cooked when it flakes easily apart with a fork.
 Try not to overcook the fish, otherwise it will be a bit dry.

-- Meanwhile, melt some butter (in the microwave or on the stovetop) and add some chopped scallions to it.
+- Meanwhile, melt the 4 tablespoons salted butter (in the microwave or on the stovetop) and add the chopped scallions to it.